sqrol/SoftV.Docs/docs/robocad/libraries/shufflecad/joystick.md

 # Working with the joystick

-This page shows examples of reading joystick values from shufflecad.
-The Algaritm robot set is used in examples.
+This page shows examples of controlling a servo using joystick from the shufflecad.
+The Algaritm robot kit is used in examples.

 #### Example: